V0idpool/VoidMailModMailer/README.md

   After setting these up, use the `/setup` command to configure the mod mail channel.
 This saves the settings to MongoDB.

-  Check out the [Discord.Net Docs](https://docs.discordnet.dev/) or refer to the code examples to further customize mod mail notifications, XP cooldowns, and other settings.
+  Check out the [Discord.Net Docs](https://docs.discordnet.dev/) or refer to the code examples to further customize mod mail notifications, and other settings.

 - ⚙️ The settings file (`UserCFG.ini`) is saved in the same directory as the bot.
 Use it to manually edit your bot’s settings.